 Doctor of Philosophy (2008-2012)

 University of Toronto - Center for Addiction and Mental Health

 Post-doctoral Fellow (2012-2016)

 University of Geneva - Department of Basic Neuroscience

 Supervisor: Dr. Christian Lüscher

 I obtained my HBSc ad PhD at the University of Toronto.
 During my graduate work with Dr. José Nobrega, I studied deep brain stimulation (DBS) applied to the basal ganglia in models of movement disorders.
 For post-doctoral training, I moved to the lab of Dr. Christian Lüscher at the University of Geneva in Switzerland.
 Here, I used optogenetics and electrophysiology to understand how cocaine re-wires the brains' reward circuitry, and developed a novel protocol for DBS that reversed cocaine-evoked synaptic plasticity and abolished maladaptive behavior induced by drug exposure.

 In order to treat any condition, we must first understand its underlying pathology.
-To this end, research in the Creed lab applies a variety of approaches to understand how plasticity in the limbic system mediates behaviors such as reward-seeking, risk tolerance, impulsivity and anhedonia.
-Our ultimate goal is to develop neuromodulatory strategies that would regulate reward circuit function in models of mood- and substance-use disorders, and could be used to normalize behavioral symptoms of these disorders.
+To this end, research in the Creed lab applies a variety of approaches to understand how plasticity in the ventral basal ganglia mediates behaviors such as reward-seeking, risk tolerance, impulsivity and anhedonia.
+Our ultimate goal is to develop neuromodulation strategies that would regulate reward circuit function in models of mood, chronic pain and substance-use disorders, and could be used to normalize behavioral symptoms of these conditioned.